High Availability Mount

 Setting Up and Prioritizing Backends

-The first new backend you add must be the same one you used when setting up the Mount.
+The first backend you add must be the same one you used when setting up the Mount.

 Select a Remote Server to connect with and a remote folder to use for the Mount.

 You can also specify a Priority for the backend.
-During a failover, the healthy backend with the highest priority will be chosen first.
+During a failover, the healthy backend with the highest priority is chosen first.
+The active backend handles all requests while passive backends remain on standby.

 Health Checks